deislabs/mystikos/doc/design/secret-provisioning.md

 1. **the user interface**: how does Mystikos allow users to specify the secrets they want in their applications?
-1. **the client library**: how does Mystikos provide a reference SSR client library and how can users plug in an alternative library.
+1. **the client library**: how does Mystikos provide a reference secret provisioning client library and how can users plug in an alternative library.
-1. **the server library**: how does Mystikos provide a reference SSR server library and how can users plug in an alternative library.
+1. **the server library**: how does Mystikos provide a reference secret provisioning server library and how can users plug in an alternative library.
 1. **the secret release service**: how does the secret holder use the server library for secure release of secrets.
 1. **the attestation model**: the evidences and the verification of